 Landstuhl is situated at an elevation of 238 m at the northwestern edge of the Pfälzerwald low mountain region.
 Landstuhl has a population of about 9,200 (2004) and is also the seat of the administration of the collective municipality ('Verbandsgemeinde') Landstuhl, which consists of the municipalities Bann, Hauptstuhl, Kindsbach, Landstuhl, Mittelbrunn and Oberarnbach.

 The oldest traces of human settlements are tombs of the La Tène period (c.
 5th to 1st century BC).
 A wellspring sanctuary from the Celtic period was unearthed in the area between Landstuhl and nearby Kindsbach.
 A Roman settlement existed between the 1st and 4th century AD.

-The picture on glass no.2261 [left] shows a view of the
+The picture on glass no. 2261 [right] shows a view of the

 Landstuhl is the site of the United States' largest military hospital outside the U.S.A.